Skip to main content

 metadataobjectNoMerchant-provided key-value pairs you set at creation.

 pulseTokenstring | nullNoShort-lived signed token for the real-time status subscription — forward it to the browser so the SDK's subscribeToPaymentIntent can resolve handleAction() over Server-Sent Events the instant a terminal status lands. null when the real-time substrate is unavailable; fall back to your timeout path.
-Opaque to your code — don't log it.
+Opaque to your code — don't log it. ⚠️ The stream this token is for is not generally available today, so in practice this arrives null and the fallback path is the live path — see Streaming endpoints.

 Vendor-neutral by design